haphuongdienhd/DRF-advance/README.md

 # DRF ADVANCE TRAINING

-a api docs using DRF
+A api docs using DRF as a client-side rendering, so not include django.templates

+## OS
+- Window

 ## Prerequisites
 - Python 3.11
 - Virtualenv
-- Postgres 14 +
+- Postgres 14+
 - Redis

 ## Getting started